Authorization application and Experimental follow-up

 • Anaesthesia and surgical procedures as well as monitoring data

-• The constraints undergone by animals
+• The constraints experienced by the animals

 • Indicating the number of animals born and weaned in the past calendar year (wild type, genetically modified and possible associated constraints)